FarmBot-Docs/farmbot-developers/v15/docs/web-app/rest-api.md

 description: "[Example API requests](../web-app/api-docs.md)"
 ---

-The **REST API** is an HTTP web server commonly referred to as "The API", "The REST API" or simply "The Server".
+The **REST API** is an HTTP web server commonly referred to as "The API", "The REST API" or simply "The server".
 The REST API handles a number of responsibilities including:

- * **Data storage, validation, and security:** Prevents data loss between reflashes by storing it in a centralized database, allows users to edit information when the device is offline, validates data and controls access to data via authentication and authorization mechanisms.
+ * **Data storage, validation, and security:** Allows users to edit information such as sequences and the garden layout even when the device is offline, prevents data loss between factory resets of FarmBot OS by storing the data in the cloud, validates data and controls access to data via authentication and authorization mechanisms.
- * **Email delivery:** Sends email notifications (such as password resets and critical errors) to end users.
+ * **Email delivery:** Sends email notifications such as password resets and critical errors to end users.
 All other messaging is handled by the [Message Broker](../message-broker.md), a distinctly decoupled sub-system of the Web API.
- * **Image uploads and manipulation:** Re-sizes and stores images captured by FarmBot's internal camera.
+ * **Image uploads and manipulation:** Re-sizes and stores images captured by FarmBot's onboard camera.

+{%
+include callout.html
+type="info"
-Generally speaking, the REST API does _not_ control FarmBot.
-Device control is handled by the [Message Broker](../message-broker.md), [CeleryScript](../celery-script.md) and [FarmBot JS](../farmbot-js.md).
+content="Generally speaking, the REST API does _not_ control FarmBot.
+Device control is handled by the [Message Broker](../message-broker.md), [CeleryScript](../celery-script.md), and [FarmBot JS](../farmbot-js.md)."

-## API specifications
+%}

+# Specifications

 |                              |                              |
 |------------------------------|------------------------------|